Bob Lonsberry: Merchandising

+Controversies

-While Lonsberry was working as a talk show host for WHAM-Rochester in late 2003, an orangutan had temporarily escaped its cage in Rochester's Seneca Park Zoo.
-Lonsberry made the comment while monkey sounds played, "a monkey's loose up at the zoo again--and he's running for county executive."
-He was insinuating that Mayor Johnson was unfit for the position.
-The two candidates were Maggie A. Brooks, a white woman who was then county clerk, and William A. Johnson, Jr., a black man who was then mayor.
-Lonsberry never mentioned the three-term mayor by name.
+While Lonsberry was working as a talk show host for WHAM-Rochester in late 2003, an orangutan temporarily escaped its cage in Rochester's Seneca Park Zoo.
+Lonsberry made a comment on the escape while monkey sounds played, "a monkey's loose up at the zoo again--and he's running for county executive", comparing mayor William A. Johnson, Jr. to the orangutan.
+The comments occurred during the mayoral race, and the candidates were Maggie A. Brooks, a white woman who was then county clerk, and Johnson, a black man who was then mayor.
+Lonsberry never mentioned Johnson by name.
 WHAM radio said in a statement that "although Mr. Lonsberry expressed a willingness to change, it became obvious to us that he is not embracing diversity."

-Lonsberry was later fired from WHAM-AM for the remarks (but not from KNRS, both Clear Channel radio stations).
-When WHAM ratings in his time slot plunged, he was rehired following completion of sensitivity training.
-During his absence, many fans of his Rochester show boycotted the station and its sponsors until he was returned to the airwaves.
+Lonsberry was later fired from WHAM-AM for the orangutan remarks (but not from KNRS, both Clear Channel radio stations).
+When WHAM ratings in his time slot plunged, he was rehired after attending sensitivity training.

 On June 16, 2010, Lonsberry was fired from KNRS in Salt Lake City, Utah, where he had hosted show weekdays between 5 AM to 9 AM MT for a decade.
-In his daily web column, he indicated that the station attributed his firing to his lower listener ratings following the introduction of the Portable People Meter.
-Lonsberry also suggested that his opposition to Republican primary candidate for US Senate, Mike Lee, a Utah-based attorney whose employer, a law firm whose clients includes one of KNRS's advertisers, might have been a factor in his firing.
-Lonsberry writes:
+In his daily web column, he stated that the station attributed his firing to his lower listener ratings following the introduction of the Portable People Meter.
+Lonsberry also suggested that his opposition to Mike Lee's candidacy for Utah's Senate seat may have been a factor.
+Lee as an attorney represented one of KNRS's advertisers, and Lonsberry wrote: